prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### CLONE STAMP TOOL

-Besides the Spot Healing Brush, there are other content-aware fill tools.
-In this short video (login required), it introduces the `Clone Stamp` tool to us.
+The `Spot Healing Brush` and `Clone Stamp` tools are also content-aware fill tools.
+We use `Spot Healing Brush` to retouch unwanted dust spots, blemishes, scratches, stray hairs and other small image imperfections.
+In this short video (login required), it introduces the both tools to us.
 We will go over all other content-aware tools later when going over photo retouching lesson.

 <a href="https://www.linkedin.com/learning/photoshop-cc-2019-essential-training-the-basics/using-the-clone-stamp-tool" target=”_blank”>![Using the Clone Stamp Tool](./clone-stamp-tool.png)</a>